-As an SEO consultant I’ve been hired by companies who are locked into an SEO contract with this type of firm, and my client pays me to try to get the most out of them.
+As an SEO consultant, I’ve been hired by companies who are locked into an SEO contract with this type of agency, and my client pays me to try to get the most out of them.
 It is never an easy process.
 When I call their project manager I find someone who consistently doesn’t understand the complexities of SEO.
-My suggestions are considered threatening as they challenge their profit taking.
-It is a major time investment to do quality SEO and the firms that are primarily profit-centric have no interest in spending the majority of your monthly budget on your success.
+My suggestions are considered threatening as they challenge their profit-taking.
+It is a major time investment to do quality SEO and the agencies that are primarily profit-centric have no interest in spending the majority of your monthly budget on your success.
 Every moment they are choosing between your success or their success.
 It is a disheartening situation.

 CHOOSE A PROVIDER THAT SPECIALIZES IN YOUR INDUSTRY

-Marketing firms are in two businesses simultaneously.
-First of all we are marketers.
+Marketing agencies are in two businesses simultaneously.
+First of all, we are marketers.
 That is our core passion and skill-set.
 We are educated and professionally aligned with other marketers.
 Our second industry is the industry in which we market in.
 This requires a whole new level of education, experience, and professional engagement.

-An generalist SEO or marketing firm does not deliver the Highest return on Investment (ROI).
+A generalist SEO or marketing agency does not deliver the highest Return on Investment (ROI).
 How could it?
 Every time that they sit down to organize and strategize for a new client they must face the steep learning curve of the new vertical.
 It takes thousands of hours to gain mastery over a particular vertical and they are often starting at zero or close to zero.
-They have to start learning Houzz from scratch, whereas I have been interviewed by journalist on Houzz marketing strategies.
+They have to start learning Houzz from scratch, whereas I have been interviewed by journalists on Houzz marketing strategies.
 Who is going to get more out of each hour spent on your account?